 Anytime you are applying for any job that needs any form of data entry, analysis, or calculations; chances are you will be required to have, at least, a basic knowledge of MS Excel.

 Below are 7 Common MS Excel Questions Interviewer Asks, and which you should expect at an interview.

 - What is MS Excel and what core functions does it perform?

 Microsoft Excel is a spreadsheet app which you can use to record, manipulate, analyze and store data.
 The sections in which data is stored are called cells.
 Each cell is uniquely identified, depending on its column and row value.
 The cells can be manipulated arithmetically using core and complex functions and operations.
-Besides its standard spreadsheet feature, MS Excel provides programming support through VBA (Visual Basic Applications), as well as extensive charting and graphic capabilities.
+Besides its standard spreadsheet feature, MS Excel provides programming support through VBA (Visual Basic Applications), as well as extensive charting and graphics capabilities.

 - What do you know about Excel Pivot table?

 Pivot tables are Excel’s powerful features that allow a user to extract the significant from a large detailed data set.
 It provides an excellent way of summarizing, analyzing, exploring and presenting data.
 It is also very simple to create.
 However, when you add either a new row or new column to any of the source data, the pivot table is not updated because the lately added data lies outside the range of the underlying data of the Pivot table.
 You can overcome this limitation by either manually refreshing the source data or providing a dynamic range to the pivot table.
 To provide a dynamic range create a Named range by use of Offset function, and use the Named range to base the pivot table.

 - What role do Dashboards play in MS Excel?